 Perfumes are a lucrative business- from Elizabeth Taylor to Lady Gaga, stars have bottled formulas for success with their own signature scents

-Rihanna and Arianna Grande both launched their signature fragrances this month, following a long tradition of stars riding on their celebrity to enter the lucrative beauty business.
+Billie Eilish recently debuted her signature fragrance Eilish, joining the likes of fellow pop stars Rihanna and Arianna Grande in following a long tradition of stars riding on their celebrity to enter the lucrative beauty business.

 Rihanna, who’s officially a billionaire according to Forbes, adds the unisex scent Fenty Parfum to her Fenty beauty lineup while Grande names her scent after hit song God is a Woman.
 These two join the likes of Brittney Spears and Paris Hilton, who have built multi-million empires off their perfumes.